simonnickel/snap-navigation/README.md

 SnapNavigation allows you to define the navigation hierarchy of your app in a generic way.
 Screens can be displayed by selection, pushes (on selected or current modal stack) or modal presentation.
 It also allows to deeplink to a specific Screen with the whole hierarchy being setup.

-The package provides `SnapNavigationScreen` to setup Screens and `SnapNavigationProvider` to define how to navigate between them.
+The package provides `SnapNavigationDestination` to define Screens and `SnapNavigationProvider` to define how to navigate between them.

 The presentation is independent and could easily be replaced by a different style.
-The `SnapNavigationView` shows the Screens in a SwiftUI TabView with sidebar when suitable.
+The `SnapNavigationView` shows the Destinations in a SwiftUI TabView with sidebar when suitable.
 It manages the `Navigator`, which can be used to trigger navigation actions.

 Supports:
  - iOS, iPadOS, macOS